neondatabase/neon/docs/rfcs/036-physical-replication.md

 Neon also has the capability to launch "static" read-only nodes which do not follow the primary, but are pinned to a particular LSN.
-They can be used for long-running one-off queries, or for Point-in-time query.
+They can be used for long-running one-off queries, or for Point-in-time queries.
 They work similarly to read replicas that follow the primary, but some things are simpler: there are no concerns about cache invalidation when the data changes on the primary, or worrying about transactions that are in-progress on the primary.